exakat/exakat-docs/Reference/Rules/Typehints/WrongTypeWithDefault.rst

 For properties, this will generate an `error <https://www.php.net/error>`_ as soon as the default value is used : this is before constructor call for properties, and when the argument is omitted for promoted properties.

 For parameters, the `error <https://www.php.net/error>`_ happens when the argument is omitted, and the default value is fetched.
 Otherwise, it won't happen.
+This `error <https://www.php.net/error>`_ is immediately detected when a literal value is used.
+It only happens when the default is a constant (class or global) or an expression, as those are only solved at execution time.

 .. code-block:: php